-Auckland Transport (AT) (an Auckland Council Controlled Organisation) as a Requiring Authority under section 167 of the Resource Management Act 1991 (RMA) gives notice of requirement (NoR) for a designation in the Auckland Unitary Plan for a public work, being the construction, operation and maintenance of a new urban arterial corridor with active mode facilities which crosses SH1, in the vicinity of Dairy Stream.
+Auckland Transport (AT) (an Auckland Council Controlled Organisation) as a Requiring Authority under section 167 of the Resource Management Act 1991 (RMA) gives notice of requirement (NoR) for a designation in the Auckland Unitary Plan for a public work, being the construction, operation and maintenance of an upgrade to Wainui Road to an urban arterial corridor with active mode facilities between Lysnar Road and the SH1 northbound Wainui Road offramp.

-1 SUMMARY
+1. SUMMARY

-AT is proposing an integrated transport network (future strategic transport corridors and stations) to support the expected future growth in the North, under the Te Tupu Ngātahi Supporting Growth Programme.
-The North Projects are intended to protect land for future development of these transport corridors/stations over the next 30 years or more.
+AT is proposing future strategic transport corridors and stations as part of Te Tupu Ngātahi Supporting Growth Alliance in the North area of Auckland.
+These projects form the North Projects, under the Te Tupu Ngātahi Supporting Growth Programme.
+The North Projects are intended to support future urban growth in the North area of Auckland and protect land for future development of these transport corridors/stations over the next 30 years or more.

-This form is for NoR 5 which is for the construction, operation and maintenance of a new connection (with active mode facilities on both sides of the carriageway) and SH1 motorway overbridge between Top Road and East Coast Road.
-The extent of NoR 5 and the proposed designation boundary is outlined below.
+This form is for NoR 10 which is for the construction, operation and maintenance of an upgrade to a transport corridor and associated activities on Wainui Road.
+NoR 10 is located in Wainui.
+The extent of the project, designation and boundary of NoR 10 is outlined below.

-The purpose of the designation is for construction, operation and maintenance of an arterial transport corridor and associated facilities.
-The activities to be enabled by the designation include environmental mitigation, temporary construction areas, ancillary structures and other activities required for the Project.
+The purpose of the designation is for the construction, operation and maintenance of an upgrade to Wainui Road to an arterial transport corridor and associated facilities.
+The activities to be enabled by the designation include environmental mitigation, temporary construction areas, ancillary structure and other activities required for the Project.

-The Project objectives for NoR 5 are to:
+The Project objectives for NoR 10 are to: